encoredev/encore/docs/ts/develop/middleware.md

 ## Middleware ordering

-Middlewares run in the order they are defined in the [Service definitions](/docs/ts/primitives/services) configuration, i.e:
+Middleware runs in the order they are defined in the [Service definitions](/docs/ts/primitives/services) configuration, i.e:

 ```ts